appcubator/appcubator-codegen/README.md

 Codegen
 =======

-Defines the App State
+-Defines the App State
-Parses and interprets the App State to an App object Creates Code objects from the App object
+-Parses and interprets the App State to an App object -Creates Code objects from the App object
-Renders and writes the code to files
+-Renders and writes the code to files